GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/trace.md

     the client and server Spans.
 Cloud Trace requires that every Span ID within a Trace to be unique, so Span joins are not supported.

-  - Uses `StackdriverHttpRequestParser` by default to populate Stackdriver related fields.

-### Overriding the auto-configuration
+### Overriding the autoconfiguration

-Spring Cloud Sleuth supports sending traces to multiple tracing systems as of version 2.1.0.
+You can send traces to multiple tracing systems.
 In order to get this to work, every tracing system needs to have a `Reporter<Span>` and `Sender`.
 If you want to override the provided beans you need to give them a specific name.
 To do this you can use respectively